Skip to content

 The Crow family is a cosmopolitan group of birds that contains crows, ravens, rooks, jackdaws, jays, magpies and more.

-With their intelligence and adaptation skills they are able to survive almost anywhere on Earth from mountains to cities making them one of the world's most successful families of avian creatures
+With their intelligence and adaptation skills, they can survive almost anywhere on Earth, from mountains to cities, making them one of the world’s most successful families of avian creatures.

 Scientific classification: